Leningrad Zoo

 Despite the favorable terms of the lease, the subsidy from the city the couple had hoped for was never granted and the zoo struggled financially.
 In 1871 the enterprise received another blow when Julius Gebhardt died of cholera.

 By 1873, the zoo was nearly bankrupt.
-However, its fortunes reversed when Sophia Gebhardt married Ernst Rost, a German and a successful businessman who opened a theatre, a restaurant, and several carnival attractions on the grounds shared with the animal exhibits.
-The theatre was particularly well known for its ethnographic concerts, bringing in representatives from many world cultures to showcase their songs, dances, costumes, music, and even traditional weapons on stage.
+However, its fortunes reversed when Sophia Gebhardt married Ernst Rost, a German and a successful businessman who opened a Theater, a restaurant, and several carnival attractions on the grounds shared with the animal exhibits.
+The Theater was particularly well known for its ethnographic concerts, bringing in representatives from many world cultures to showcase their songs, dances, costumes, music, and even traditional weapons on stage.

 As its fame and revenues grew, the Saint Petersburg Zoological Gardens was able to attract sponsorships as well.
 Ernst Rost was even able to install what were then considered luxuries for the average person in St. Petersburg: running water, sewage, and electricity (with the zoo running its own generator).